Jane Labous is GRIOT, providing senior level creative communications and PR support for non-profit organisations, charities and other causes.

 Jane believes powerful storytelling is the backbone of effective communications, and she established GRIOT to help causes tell their most important stories.
 Jane offers flexible support for organisations wanting to grow and strengthen their communications and campaigns, ranging from strategic development to multi-level content delivery.

-Without the costs of a traditional agency, Jane can offer the same expertise and capacity with a personal touch; ground-breaking creative ideas and concepts from conception to delivery, breathtaking content, outstanding writing and a wide network of amazing creatives – editors, film-makers, content producers, journalists, videographers and photographers – to form a bespoke team for your project.
+Without the costs of a traditional agency, Jane can offer the same expertise and capacity with a personal touch; ground-breaking creative ideas and concepts from conception to delivery, breathtaking content and outstanding writing.
+She can also team up with a wide network of amazing creatives – editors, videographers and photographers – to form a bespoke team for your project.

-Jane can provide press office support, training, mentoring and strategic planning, or she can spend time with your teams to brainstorm, analyse and plan your communications strategies and objectives.
+Jane can provide training, mentoring and strategic creative planning, or she can work with your teams to brainstorm, analyse and plan your communications strategies and objectives.

 • Creative communications strategy development